opendatabs/data-processing/lufthygiene_pm25/README.md

     - Uploading the created archive csv to the FTP Server
     - Updating the ODS data source to point to the newly created archive.

+Why?
+We cannot simply use the FTP folder as ODS data source, because the data is in a wide format and must be melted first.